truemagic-coder/solana-agent/README.md

 * Multi-modal input-output streaming with text or audio by AI Agents
 * Conversational memory per user shared by all AI Agents
 * Routing based on AI Agent specializations
-* Built-in Internet Search for all AI Agents
 * Organizational mission, values, goals, and guidance for all AI Agents
 * Robust AI Agent tool plugins based on standard python packages